mattetti/mattetti.github.io/source/_posts/2015-09-02-automate-itunes-with-js.markdown

 We have an old Mac Mini at home that I recently upgraded it to run Yosemite.
 This recent version of OS X added JavaScript as an alternative to [AppleScript](https://en.wikipedia.org/wiki/AppleScript).
 My goal is to write a little script that will play a given playlist and then I want to schedule this script to play every school morning.
+The Mac Mini is connected to an Airport Express with usb speakers located in my daughter's bedroom.

 ## JavaScript for Automation